-Check these MTA service changes for Christmas weekend
+Christmas weekend: MTA service changes on subways, buses, trains - amNewYork

-If you're making any last-minute Christmas plans, you'll want to know these MTA service changes.
+If you’re making any last-minute Christmas weekend plans, you’ll want to know these MTA service changes.

-Luckily the holiday weekend doesn't have quite as many changes as other weekends.
-Here's a look at the schedules for Christmas Eve, Christmas and the day after, plus when there will be extra trains leaving the city on Friday.
+Luckily the holiday weekend doesn’t have quite as many changes as other weekends.
+Here’s a look at the schedules for Christmas Eve, Christmas and the day after.

 Subways